I Am a Camera

 The play, with a screenplay by John Collier, was filmed, also under the title I Am a Camera (1955) with Julie Harris, Laurence Harvey, and Shelley Winters.
 This in turn went on to inspire the musical Cabaret (1966) by John Kander and Fred Ebb and the film Cabaret (1972) with Liza Minnelli and Michael York.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "I Am a Camera" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "I Am a Camera" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools